 If you're using a specialty box, make sure you tape one end of the box closed.
 Stand the box on the sealed end and gently slide the wrapped frame into the box.
-If you're having a hard time getting it to fit, ask a friend to help hold the box.
+If you're having a hard time getting it to fit, then ask a friend to help hold the box.

 If you're not using a specialty box place the frame on top of the flatten box that you took apart earlier and secure it using packing tape.
 If the flat box is large enough that it can be bent around the frame, bend it then secure it with tape.
-If the box won't wrap, you can either cut the box up, creating individual cardboard pieces or disassemble another box and use that to protect the exposed side.
+If the box doesn't wrap, you can either cut the box up, creating individual cardboard pieces or disassemble another box and use that to protect the exposed side.

 You can also move large pieces of artwork by securing cardboard to the glass side only, and as long as you or the movers are careful, this works well.